Lavinia Meijer: Prizes and recognition

 Meijer has won numerous prizes.
-She won the first prize at the Prinses Christina Competition (1997), the Stichting Jong Muziek Talent Nederland (1996,1998), the Nederlands Harp Competition (1997, 2004), and the Vriendenkrans contest from the Concertgebouw in Amsterdam (2005).
+She won the first prize at the Prinses Christina Competition (1997), the Stichting Jong Muziek Talent Nederland (1996, 1998), the Nederlands Harp Competition (1997, 2004), and the Vriendenkrans contest from the Concertgebouw in Amsterdam (2005).

 Meijer also won prizes at several large international harp competitions: the second prize at the International Harp Competition in Lausanne (1998), the third prize at the International Harp Competition in Lille (1999), the first prize at the International Harp Competition in Brussels (2000), the third prize at the International Harp Competition in Israel (2001), the second prize at the Reinl-Wettbewerb in Vienna (2002), and the third prize at the Sixth International USA Harp Competition in America (2004).

-Furthermore, Meijer has won prizes for the best interpretation of Visions in Twilight from Garrett Byrnes and the harp concert in B-flat major from Georg Friedrich Händel.
+Furthermore, Meijer has won prizes for the best interpretation of Visions in Twilight from Garrett Byrnes and the harp concerto in B-flat major from Georg Friedrich Händel.
 In 2005, she was awarded the Cultuurprijs from Ede for her promotion of the harp as a solo instrument.
 This prize was presented to her by the renowned Herman Krebbers.

 In 2007, Meijer was awarded the Fellowship from the Borletti-Buitoni Trust in London, as well as the MeesPierson Award at the Concertgebouw (Amsterdam) together with violinist Tjeerd Top.

 In 2009, Meijer was awarded the Dutch Music Prize, the highest distinction for a classical musician in the Netherlands.

-In 2012, Meijer received the Edison Award Public's Prize, for her CD "Fantasies and Impromptus".
+In 2012, Meijer received the Edison Award Public's Prize, for her CD Fantasies and Impromptus.

 In 2013, Meijer's "Metamorphosis / The Hours" (Philip Glass) CD was awarded Gold Record and Platinum Record status for classical music in the Netherlands by The Dutch Association of Producers and Importers of image- and sound carriers.